 My Blackstone griddle cleaning process looks like this:

-Let’s break down each step so you can start to clean your Blackstone griddle easily in no time to prevent rust.
+Let’s break down each step so you can clean your Blackstone griddle easily in no time to prevent rust.

 Step 1: Get your Blackstone griddle ready for cleaning!

-Put on a pair of heat-resistant gloves that protect your hands and arms from the heat.
-You’ll also need to wear an apron or other protective gear to keep from getting burned.
+To start, slip on a pair of heat-resistant gloves to protect your hands and arms from the heat.
+And don’t forget to put on an apron or other protective gear to avoid any accidental burns.

 Step 2: Crap off all the remaining food residue with a metal scraper

-Repeat this process until you can rest assured that your metal griddle doesn’t have any more corrosion and feels smooth.
+Repeat this process until you can rest assured that your metal griddle has no food residue.

 Step 3: Pour warm water into the cooking surface

+Next, pour warm water onto the cooking surface.
+This will help loosen any accumulated grease, allowing it to be wiped away with a scrubber pad.
 You will hear a sizzling sound after adding water.
-It’s a signal for you to move to the next step.
+It’s a signal for you to move on to the next step.

-Note: in this step, what you need is only water.
+In this step, all you need is water.
 You don’t need to add soup or any liquid because cleaning liquid can cause damage to your griddle.

-Step 4: Cleaning your griddle’s cooking surface with the Blackstone Scouring Pad
+Step 4: Cleaning your griddle’s cooking surface with a scrubber pad

 After you do this, leave the griddle to soak for 5 minutes so the water can loosen any remaining food sticking.

-After 5 minutes, wipe down the cooking surface with a clean sponge or paper towel, then rinse again and dry thoroughly.
+After 5 minutes, wipe down the cooking surface with a clean sponge or paper towels, then rinse again and dry thoroughly.

-Note: Cleaning a black stone griddle surface after every use with an abrasive scrubber will cause damage to your griddle plate.
-So you should use these scrubbers and stones only to get rid of rust.
+Cleaning a black stone griddle surface after every use with an abrasive scrubber will cause scratches and damage to the griddle plate.
+So it’s recommended to use a dedicated griddle cleaning scrubber pad.

 Step 5: Season the Blackstone griddle